michaelcosj/pluto-reader/README.md

-Features
-- [x] User accounts
-- [x] Use google oauth for authentication
+(WIP)
-- [x] Data pesistence in postgresql
+- [x] Sign in with Google Oath
+- [ ] Show user's feeds
+- [ ] Display contents of a single feed
-- [ ] Add rss feed from site url
+- [ ] Add a feed from a rss/atom url, giving it a name and an update interval
+- [ ] Delete a feed
+- [ ] Edit the name of a feed.
-- [ ] Open feed url in a seperate tab
+- [ ] Bookmark a feed
-- [ ] Create collections to group feeds (an all collection is created by default and stores all feeds)
+- [ ] Create a collection for grouping feeds.
-- [ ] Bookmark a feed item
+- [ ] Add a feed to a collection.
+- [ ] Delete a collection.
+- [ ] Edit collection name.
-- [ ] Favourite a feed (stored as a favourites collection which is created by default)
+- [ ] Change update interval of a feed.
+- [ ] Background job that updates feeds based on it's update interval.
-- [ ] Setting to refresh feed on a certain interval
+- [ ] Host on AWS
-- [ ] Service workers and cache for offline functionality
+- [ ] Service workers and local caching for offline PWA functionality.